The Psychology of Mockery

 In another setting, a woman tears up during a televised political event.
 A candidate she believed in has just conceded.
 Her reaction is caught on camera, clipped, reposted, and turned into a circulating image within hours.
 Strangers flood the comments with ridicule.
 Her emotion becomes a punchline.
 They are not debating her beliefs.
 They are mocking her capacity to care.

 This pattern is older than the internet and older than our current politics.
-It echoes the logic of a playground, where the child who stumbles becomes a target, and the child who cries gets punished twice, once by the pain and once by the laughter.
-But when the same instinct becomes a normal adult posture, in sports culture, political life, workplaces, and even close relationships, it stops being a harmless quirk and becomes a psychological signal.
+It follows the logic of a playground, where the child who stumbles becomes a target, and the child who cries is punished twice.
+When the same instinct becomes a normal adult posture, in sports culture, political life, workplaces, and close relationships, it stops being a harmless quirk and becomes a psychological signal.
 Something is happening inside the mocker, and something is being taught to everyone watching.

 This essay is about that signal.
 It is about why mockery feels rewarding to some people, why it spreads so quickly in groups, and why it flourishes online.
 It is also about what mockery does, not only to the person being targeted, but to the person performing it.
 The immediate satisfaction is real.
 So are the long-term costs.